coolpeter98/clicktrack/README.md

 ## how to download?!?!?!
-go to this link: https://github.com/coolpeter98/clicktrack/ you will see downloads for windows (x64, ARM) and linux (x64). no mac release because i need a mac computer to compile the program for it
+go to this link: https://github.com/coolpeter98/clicktrack/ you will see downloads for windows (x64, ARM), linux (x64) and macos (apple silicon/arm64).

 ## running
-on windows: extract the downloaded zip file and run the exe. on linux: open a terminal to the directory of where you downloaded the file, then run `chmod +x linux_x86_64` and then `./linux_x86_64`
+on windows: extract the downloaded zip file and run the exe. on linux: open a terminal to the directory of where you downloaded the file, then run `chmod +x linux_x86_64` and then `./linux_x86_64` on mac: open a terminal to the directory of where you downloaded the file, then run `chmod +x macos_arm64` and then `./macos_arm64`

 ## limitation(s)
 **mouse polling rate** still causes an unavoidable delay. it should be fine on mice with polling rate >= 1kHz though